Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaSAccelerator.Services/README.md

 ## Source Code

-The project is located in the **SaaS.SDK.Services** folder.
+The project is located in the **SaaSAccelerator.Services** folder.
 The project is composed of the following sections:

 | Section Name | Description |
 | --- | --- |